-Miller's selection as the A-Sun's Woman of the Year is the latest in a long list of awards and honor she has received in 2014.
-In addition to earning first team Academic All-America honors, she was named the A-Sun Scholar-Athlete of the Year for softball, a first team academic all-district selection, a second team all-region honoree, the A-Sun Pitcher of the Year and first team all-conference.
+Miller's selection as the A-Sun's Woman of the Year is the latest in a long list of awards and honors she has received in 2014.
+In addition to earning first team Academic All-America honors, she was named the A-Sun Scholar-Athlete of the Year for softball, first team academic all-district, second team all-region, A-Sun Pitcher of the Year and first team all-conference.

 Miller turned in a standout season in the circle for Upstate while continuing to thrive in the classroom.
 She helped lead Upstate to a 46-9 record, breaking the school's Division I era record for wins.
 She helped the Spartans to a 22-2 A-Sun record and the regular season conference championship.
 The Spartans were ranked in the two major national Top 25 polls for seven weeks during the season, including the last six heading into the NCAA Tournament.
 She also helped lead the team to the top spot in the nation in ERA for two straight weeks at the end of the season.
 Finally, she helped lead the Spartans to their second consecutive appearance in the NCAA Tournament with Upstate earning an at-large selection to the Tuscaloosa Regional.